 Lars Lerin was born and raised in Munkfors, Värmland.
 He studied at the school of Gerlesborg 1974-75 and at the Department of Fine Arts, Valand 1980-84.
 Lars Lerin is considered to be one of Scandinavia’s leading artists in watercolor technique.
-He has had solo exhibitions and group exhibitions in art museums and galleries in Sweden, Denmark, Finland, France, the Faroe Islands, Iceland, Germany, Norway and the United States.
+He has had solo exhibitions and group exhibitions in art museums and galleries in Sweden, Denmark, Finland, France, the Faeroe Islands, Iceland, Germany, Norway and the United States.
 Lars Lerin’s work is exhibited in County Councils and Municipalities in Sweden and Norway.

 Lars Lerin at Sandgrund

 The permanent exhibition shows different themes from Lars Lerin’s 30 years as an artist.
-Sandgrund contains watercolor paintings, oil paintings, graphic art, collages and photographs from many places in the world, for example Värmland, where Lars Lerin was born and currently lives, Lofoten which was Lars’ home for several years during the 90’s and a lot of work and reports from Lars’ travels to the Arctic and Antarctica, Siberia, Iceland, Scotland, The Faroe Islands, India, Egypt and Iran.
+Sandgrund contains watercolor paintings, oil paintings, graphic art, collages and photographs from many places in the world, for example Värmland, where Lars Lerin was born and currently lives, Lofoten which was Lars’ home for several years during the 90’s and a lot of work and reports from Lars’ travels to the Arctic and Antarctica, Siberia, Iceland, Scotland, The Faeroe Islands, India, Egypt and Iran.
 Sandgrund is privileged to be able to show Lars Lerin’s dark and pale colors in his work, and how they reflect the artist’s own emotional and artistic life from the early 70’s to present.

 Sandgrund also has a room called The white room which is reserved for a guest exhibitors.
 Every year four different artists will show their work in The white room.
 Sandgrund was honored the Tourism Award 2016.

 Words about Lars Lerin